 2009 was a remarkable year for me.
 I met my mentor that year.
 Meeting her once a month has turned into a ten-year friendship, and thankfully, we are still meeting today.
-In 2009, I was at a pivotal point in my faith journey with God.
+In 2009, I was at a pivotal point in my journey with God.
 Are you even here?
 Where are you, Lord?
-I was losing my faith in Him.
+I was losing faith in Him.

 1. Discover your strengths